Pit Bull Training – 9 Tips for Success

 I believe this is why my dogs are always so calm, they are learning to take their cues from me, their owner, as how to deal with things in their environment.

-Don’t get me wrong, I get happy and excited and clap and cheer for my dogs if the moment dictates, but only when it will improve their behavior and training!
+Don’t get me wrong, I get happy and excited and clap and cheer for my dogs if the moment dictates, but only when it will improve their behavior and helps with pit bull training!

 #6.
 Teach Control and Obedience